 We have a very clear goal in teaching the students with a competent group of teachers who spend hours preparing class activities.
 We aim to utilize modern teaching methods and strategies to accomplish our goals by using a variety of study materials including books, digital media, and an assortment of learning activities.

-Arabic: The administration has adopted the Nourani/Baghdadia method of teaching/reading Qur’an.
-The focus is on proper pronunciation of Qur’anic recitation.
-Starting with the alphabet original shape, then moving up to connected shapes, vowels, long vowels, two letter combinations, three letter combinations and then, with practicing reading and writing, learning the meaning of easy words that we call “sight words.”
+Arabic: The administration has adopted the Nourani/Baghdadia method of teaching/reading the Qur’an.
+The focus is on the proper pronunciation of Qur’anic recitation.
+Starting with the alphabet original shape, then moving up to connected shapes, vowels, long vowels, two-letter combinations, three-letter combinations and then, with practicing reading and writing, learning the meaning of easy words that we call “sight words.”